Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Main results and ideas of the proofs

-Theorem~\ref{thm:classification-L} can be decomposed into the following two theorems: \begin{maintheorem} Let $G/H$ be a homogeneous space with $\VE$.
+Theorem~\ref{thm:classification-L} follows from the following two theorems: \begin{maintheorem} Let $G/H$ be a homogeneous space with $\VE$.
 Assume that a connected semisimple Lie subgroup $L$ of $G$ without compact factors acts properly on $G/H$.
 Then $L$ must be locally isomorphic to $SO(n,1)$ for some $n\geq 2$.
-Further, if $G/H$ has $\VET$, then $L$ must be isomorphic to $Spin(n,1)$. \end{maintheorem}
+Further, if $G/H$ has $\VET$, then $L$ must be globally isomorphic to $Spin(n,1)$. \end{maintheorem}